QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/controller.rst

 A controller library can be included in a turbine definition by selecting the library in the dialog shown in :numref:`fig-controller_dialog`.
 Depending on which controller interface type is used the appropriate option has to be selected.
 Furthermore, a controller parameter file has to be selected and loaded by the user.
 The parameter file is stored in the QBlade project and can be edited by the user once loaded.
 This if for example useful for setting up an identical turbine with a modified controller parameter (i.e. for control parameter tuning).
 Controller parameter files edited within QBlade can also be exported to ASCII format.

 Any number of custom external libraries can be loaded in the lower part of the dialog shown in :numref:`fig-controller_dialog`.
 When loading a custom library the user also has to specify the function name that should be called by QBlade as well as the swap array size that will be used for communication between the library and QBlade.
+Furthermore, a parameter file can optionally be loaded.

 Each external library receives an integer identifier, which is later used to pass and receive data to and from its swap array.

 .. _fig-controller_dialog:
 .. figure:: controller_dialog.png
     :align: center
-    :scale: 40%
+    :scale: 80%
     :alt: The controller dialog.

     The controller dialog.